fablabbcn/smartcitizen-docs/docs/resources/education.md

 More information on the _Atenció Project - Citizen Science empowerment for students_, with additional material can be found on the [project's page](https://sites.google.com/view/projecteatencio/material-did%C3%A0ctic-19-20).

 !!! info "Later project"
-    A later version of this project was the[Multipliers project](https://multipliers-project.org/), with their [Open Schooling Hub](https://multipliers-project.org/open-schooling-hub/).
+    A later version of this project was the [Multipliers project](https://multipliers-project.org/), with their [Open Schooling Hub](https://multipliers-project.org/open-schooling-hub/).

 ## CLAB